Man with Lyme carditis and a pacemaker implantation talks to doctor.

 The permanent pacemakers were removed successfully.

-Pacemaker explantation involves extracting both the generator (battery/computer unit) and the leads (wires attached to heart muscle).
-This is more complex than initial implantation because leads can become embedded in heart tissue over time.
+Pacemaker explantation involves extracting both the generator and the leads attached to the heart muscle.

 Importance of Early Follow-Up